 - Message contents are not complete.

-- TT analysis is missing.
+- It needs further check in TS 38.133 whether ‘AWGN’ is correct propagation model considering no noise applies in this test case.

 5.5.11.1.1 Test purpose

 The purpose of this test is to verify the MAC-CE based joint TCI state switch delay requirement defined in TS 38.133 [6] clause 8.15.3 and 8.16.3 by a UE capable of beam correspondence without the need for UL beam sweeping.